Matvey Dmitriev-Mamonov: Youth. Literary production

 His father was Count A.M.
 Dmitriev-Mamonov - Adjutant General and a lover of Catherine II.
 His mother was Princess Darja Fjedorovna Shsherbatova.
 He was one of the richest landowners in Russia (in 1860 he held manors with 90,000 desyatinas in 10 provinces and 29 counties, 15,000 male serfs, more than 200,000 rubles in state papers, valuables worth more than 200,000 rubles, real estate in Moscow, Saint Petersburg, and elsewhere).

 He was educated at home.
 In 1807 he was promoted kammerjunker; effective 9/21 April 1811, due to the patronage of the then minister of justice I.I.
 Dmitriev, he was ober-procurator of the 6.
 (Moscow) criminal department of the Senate.
 During these years he befriended Moscow freemasons, especially M.I.
-Nevsorov and N.I.
+Nevzorov and N.I.
 Novikov, and quickly rose through the ranks, in 1807 being already Grand Master.
 Throughout the years 1811 to 1812 he published a cycle of poems in Nevsorov's journal "Friend of the Youth" ("Друг юношества"), influenced by the poetry of Bobrov and Derzhavin.
 In his literary work he joined the opponents of Karamzin - the so-called "archaists".
 He also studied the Pugaschev riots.